 Accrued cost for "other postemployment benefits" (OPEB payable and the related expense) were recorded pursuant to GASB No. 45.
 These calculations are determined by an actuary for presentation in the Assessors annual financial report.
-This liability is significant in comparison to the Assessor's total assets and has substantially reduced net assets.
+This liability is significant in comparison to the Assessor's total assets and has substantially reduced the net position.